postageapp/postageapp-ruby/README.md

     script/generate postageapp --api-key PROJECT_API_KEY

 ### Sinatra / Rack / Others
+You'll need to install the gem first:

+    $ sudo gem install postageapp

-It's as simple as doing something like this:
+And then it's as simple as doing something like this:

     require 'postageapp'